kaBeech/nvimrc/README.md

 Manager will replace any files it's managing with a symlink to the root file.

 To adapt to this, we leave $MYVIMRC to reference the symlink and set
 $MYVIMRC_NIX to reference the root file.
-This way we can use <leader>jc to edit the root file.
+This way we can use &lt;leader>jc to edit the root file.

 Please note that with my personal NixOS setup, this means that a nixos-rebuild